 Whereas the absolute magnitude of these scores may seem surprising at first sight, it likely captures the notion that the capital investment process reflects not only the bottom-up view of divisional management (through investment proposals) but also the top-down perspective of a firm's corporate center (see also Brealey and Myers, 2003, p.
-314).17 The finance literature has focused on this notion only recently.
-There
+314).
+22 The finance literature has focused on this notion only recently.
+There is extensive literature on how information and agency problems influence the bottom-up budgeting process because division managers have better information about their businesses than their superiors, but it is also headquarters that uses its own "strategic information" in the investment process (Hoang and Ruckes, 2015; Almazan, Chen, and Titman, 2017).
+Such informational advantages of headquarters may result from top management's activities beyond the realm of the firm (Mintzberg, 1975) and/or from its ability to see the "big picture" across all its divisions.
+This ability implies better information on such issues as potential spillovers, strategic intentions, or implications on the corporation as a whole.
+Regardless of the source of strategic information, top management uses this information extensively in the budgeting

-17 As Brealey and Myers (2003, p.
+22 As Brealey and Myers (2003, p.
 314) note, "A firm's capital investment choices should reflect both bottom-up and top-down processes. (...)
 Plant and division managers, who do most of the work in bottom-up capital budgeting, may not see the forest for the trees.
 Strategic planners may have a mistaken view of the forest because they do not look at the trees one by one" (see also Bower, 1970, p.
 334-338 and Roberts, 2005, p.
 397).